Business loan requirements – how banks assess your application

 This covers your integrity, reputation and overall willingness to make good on your debts.
 Lenders examine your character by:

-• Determining your personal and professional stability through factors such as how often you change jobs, whether you had past business ventures that failed, how well you save money and whether you've had any legal issues.
+• Stability.
+Determining your personal and professional stability through factors such as how often you change jobs, whether you had past business ventures that failed, how well you save money and whether you've had any legal issues.

 Your character should demonstrate stability, consistency and reliability in financial matters.
 Providing bank statements, a credit report and copies of compliance-related payments such as GST and taxes can help.